jaredleekatzman/DeepSurv/hyperparam_search/README.md

 The dockerfile needs to be configured with the following details:

-1. The experiment name or dataset
+1. The location of the dataset file
 2. The box constraints file to use

 Any other parameters to the script are optional and are documented in hyperparam_search.py.